Navdevl/turbohustle/content/blog/10-interesting-facts-on-moto-gp.md

 author = "Sanjiv Raj"
 categories = ["Engine"]
 date = "2018-04-22T00:00:00Z"
-description = "MotoGP proves to be an supreme motor sport event in the litre class segment for almost a century.
+description = "MotoGP proves to be a supreme motorsport event in the liter class segment for almost a century.
 Yet there are some astounding facts which are less likely to hear.
-Here i am sharing some of the interesting facts about MotoGP" featured = "img/2018/04/10-interesting-facts-on-moto-gp.jpg" featuredalt = "" featuredpath = ""
+Here I am sharing some of the interesting facts about MotoGP" featured = "img/2018/04/10-interesting-facts-on-moto-gp.jpg" featuredalt = "" featuredpath = ""